 - Each Peer Reviewer completes an independent review of the class based on the standards in the rubric.
-At the end of the review period, the results are submitted to the Chair of Online Studies.
+At the end of the review period, the results are submitted to the Director of Online Studies.

 Support with this process is offered within the Faculty Innovation Center.
 Faculty are encouraged to self-assess their class before review and make changes where necessary.

 If you have any other questions about this process, please contact Cheryl Kohen, Director for the Division of Online Studies, at firstname.lastname@example.org or (386) 506-4305.